What is Revenue Operations?

 What is RevOps and how can you make it work for your business?

-RevOps is a relatively new term, so there’s no consensus on a definition.
+RevOps is a relatively new term, so there’s no consensus on a definition of what RevOps is.
 Here are some resources that shed some light, including our:

 Hyperscayle defines Revenue Operations as a holistic approach to the design and execution of Go-To-Market processes and systems across the lead-to-cash lifecycle.